-All units have two stages of heating and two stages of mechanical cooling.
-Units which will have economizers may use thermostats with two or three stages of cooling.
-All units can use single stage or multi-stage thermostats.
-Refer to figures later in this section for wiring.
+All other units have one stage of heating and one stage of mechanical cooling.
+Units which have economizers may use thermostats with one or two stages of cooling.

 The units are designed for operation on 60 hertz current and at voltages as shown on the rating plate.
 All internal wiring in the unit is complete.
 It is necessary to bring in the power supply to the contactor as shown on the unit wiring diagram which is supplied with each unit.
-The low voltage wiring must be connected between the unit control panel and the room thermostat.
+24 volt wiring must be connected between the unit control panel and the room thermostat.